 Has this two-way flow of information been running smoothly in your group?
 If not, the place to start is to make sure your meeting is registered correctly with the WSO.
 These are some important points to remember when registering or making changes:

-- When your group chooses to affiliate with an intergroup or service board, include the intergroup’s/service board’s number or at least the correct name of the intergroup/ service board.
+- When your group chooses to affiliate with an intergroup or national service board, include the intergroup’s/national service board’s number or at least the correct name of the intergroup/national service board.

 - With ANY change it is important to give complete information.
 The critical areas to complete are those marked “*required.”
 Make sure all information is accurate, and check that apartment numbers are included, as these are often overlooked.